 What causes osteomyelitis?

 It can be caused by a variety of microbial agents (most common in staphylococcus aureus) and situations, including:

-- An open injury to the bone, such as an open fracture with the bone ends piercing the skin.
+- An open injury to the bone, such as an open fracture with the bone ends coming out through the skin.

 - A minor trauma, which can lead to a blood clot around the bone and then a secondary infection from seeding of bacteria.

 - Bacteria in the bloodstream (bacteremia), which is deposited in a focal (localized) area of the bone.
 This bacterial site in the bone then grows, resulting in destruction of the bone.
 However, new bone often forms around the site.